How Fast Can a Golf Cart Go? Speed Guide for 2026

 Tip: Always check local regulations before operating or modifying a golf cart.
 In 2026, many communities have updated their golf cart ordinances with stricter enforcement.

 Check our guide to golf cart laws by state for detailed information about legal requirements in your area.
+You should also understand license requirements and age restrictions before driving on public roads.

 Safety Considerations for Higher-Speed Golf Carts